 What can you do?

-For over two years, 350 NYC and partner groups have been asking Comptroller DiNapoli to use his power as “sole trustee” to divest the State and Local Common Retirement Fund.
+For years, 350 NYC and partner groups have been asking Comptroller DiNapoli to use his power as “sole trustee” to divest the State and Local Common Retirement Fund.
 Add your name to our petition.

 In the meantime, Democrats in the legislature have introduced legislation that would require the state to divest.
 Taking the lead, Senator Liz Krueger and Assembly Member Felix Ortiz introduced the Fossil Fuel Divestment Act (S5873/A8011) in June of 2015.
 Divestment supporters are mobilizing to obtain co-sponsors and put pressure on representatives ahead of the 2016 legislative session.